Skip to content

 For allergies in a living room or larger bedroom up to 635 sq ft: Levoit Core 600S.
 Best value purifier we’ve ever tested at this size class.

-For severe asthma or for households where indoor air quality is medically critical: IQAir HealthPro Plus.
-Yes it’s expensive.
-Yes you’ll feel the difference.
+For severe asthma or households where indoor air quality is medically critical: IQAir HealthPro Plus.
+Yes, it’s expensive.
+Yes, you’ll feel the difference.
+Yes, that difference is worth it if a doctor has put filtration on your treatment plan.

 For pet households specifically: Blueair Blue Pure 311i Max.
 The pre-filter design solves the pet-hair-clogs-HEPA problem more elegantly than competitors.

-We retest these units every six months.
+We re-audit these units every six months against updated RTINGS chamber data, HouseFresh independent reviews, and refreshed owner-report patterns.
 Changes since the last update are logged below.

 Frequently asked questions